What Is Conversion Journey Analysis?

 The analysis spans user journey sequences, start and end point distributions, conversion path rankings, subscription-type behavioral differences, machine-learning-derived feature importance, and a structured comparison of converting vs. non-converting user behavior.
+All methodologies I replicate for every client who hires me for user behavior consulting.

 Objectives

-The primary objectives of this analysis are:
+The primary objectives of this conversion journey analysis are:

 - Map the most common user journey sequences across the platform and identify which paths lead to conversion